Kayli/logspub/dev-distributed.md

     - local or remote storage for stateful apps
   - stateful set
     - provides replication services for volumes
+  - cubectl
+    - cli to interact with the cluster
+  - cluster types
+    - cloud cluster: what you run in production, consists of min 2 master and 3

 - databases
   - etcd